confluentinc/examples/replicator-schema-translation/docs/index.rst

 This demo provides a docker-compose environment with source and destination registries in which schemas are translated.
 In this demo, you create an entry in the source |sr| and translate it to the destination.

-The scripts directory provides examples of the operations that must be performed to prepare for the translation as well as JSON |crep| configurations required.
+The ``scripts`` directory provides examples of the operations that you must perform to prepare for the translation, as well as JSON |crep| configurations required.

 =============
 Prerequisites